 2. Refresh Your Keywords

 Your product description, bullet points, and title must be easy to read and rich in keywords.
 But you should also work on the keywords that users can’t see.
-Access the Keywords tab from the “Edit Product Info” screen in Seller Central, and enter your backend keywords in a logical order and with single spaces.
+Access the Keywords tab from the “Edit Product Info” screen in Seller Central, and enter your backend keywords in logical order and with single spaces.

 Make sure that there are no repetitions or duplicates, no brand names or ASINs, no stop words (e.g. an, by, such), and no typos (unless you’re doing it on purpose because the product is often misspelled).
-Keyword stuffing is another big no-no since buyers usually go for short phrases when they look up items.
+Keyword stuffing is another big no-no, since buyers usually go for short phrases when they look up items.

 3. Improve Organic Sales